n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.airtable.md

+---
+title: Airtable node - n8n Documentation
+description: Documentation for the Airtable node in n8n, a workflow automation platform.
+Includes details of operations and configuration, and links to examples and credentials information.
+---

 # Airtable

 The Airtable node allows you to automate work in Airtable, and integrate Airtable with other applications. n8n has built-in support for a wide range of Airtable features, including creating, reading, listing, updating and deleting tables.